cyberfantom/kube-tasks/.github/ISSUE_TEMPLATE/bug_report.md

  - Kubespray version [e.g. 2.6.0]
  - Ansible version [e.g. 2.6.0]

-**To Reproduce**
-Steps to reproduce the behavior:
+**Steps to reproduce the behavior:**
  - Full cli command with params

 **Expected behavior**
 A clear and concise description of what you expected to happen.